miekg/nlgids/README.md

 # NLGIDS

 A public-private repo.
 You may fork and whatever, but this is some custom Caddy middleware for a website.
-This interacts with Google calendar and is capable of sending email, creating pdf, by filling out a text.Template and calling LaTeX and then sending that email.
+This interacts with Google calendar and is capable of sending email, creating PDFs, by filling out a text.Template and calling LaTeX.

 It is also capable of creating invoices for tours.